cherau/amazot/README.md

+# Amazot
-# Amazot is bot for automated shopping in Amazon that uses Tkinter, Selenium, Speech Recognition and PIL
+A bot for automated shopping in Amazon that uses Tkinter, Selenium, Speech Recognition and PIL